Beng-brown/the-greenbank-pub/README.md

  - I want to find out the location of the pub and its opening hours for drinks and food.
  - I want to be able to see the menus to make sure I want to eat/drink there.
- - I want to gain a sence of what the pub is like through attractive pictures of the place its self and its offerings.
+ - I want to gain a sense of what the pub is like through attractive pictures of the place its self and its offerings.
  - lastly I would like to book a table simply and quickly.

  ### Second Time Visitor Goals

- - I would like access to the recent menus and opening times etc in case anything has chanaged.
+ - I would like access to the recent menus and opening times etc in case anything has changed.
  - I would like to be able to book a table quick and easily.
  - I would like to be able to be able to find easily contact information for any further questions I may have.